shenwei356/seqkit/doc/docs/usage.md

 3. If flag -O/--out-dir not given, output will be saved in the same directory of input, with suffix "paired", e.g., read_1.paired.fq.gz.
    Otherwise names are kept untouched in the given output directory.
+4. Paired gzipped files may be slightly larger than original files, because of using different gzip package/library, don't worry.

 Usage:
   seqkit pair [flags]